 Includes: Helicopter Island, Tapiutan Island, Matinloc Island & Shrine, Secret Beach, Hidden Beach.

 Tour D – Island Beaches

 Includes: Cadlao Lagoon, Pasandignan Beach, Nat Nat Beach, Paradise Beach, Bucal Beach

-If you have four full days in El Nido, it would be a well-rounded experience to spend one day doing each tour.
+If you have four full days in El Nido, spend one day doing each tour.
 If you’re short on time, Tours A and C are considered the “must-do” choices.

-Since Tours A & C were considered the most popular tours (they cannot be combined in a single day due to the distance between the two areas), we booked Tour C for the next day and headed off to find some dinner.
+The two most popular tours (A & C) cannot be combined in a single day due to the distance between the two areas.
+So we booked the A/B speedboat tour for our 3rd day and Tour C for the next day.
+Tour plans complete, we headed off in search of dinner.